-	Cast iron cookware is great for roasting vegetables or searing meat.
-You can also make some sweet recipes on them.
-Cast iron is widely used in making the best tawa for dosa/roti/chapati in India.
+Cast iron cookware is great for roasting vegetables or searing meat, and you can also make some sweet recipes on them.
+Cast iron is widely used in making the best tawa for roti and chapati in India.

 Wide Applications of Stainless Steel Cookware

 Due to its high corrosion-resistant quality, you can easily replace your equipment.
-This material is extremely sturdy as well.
-You can use this excellent material for shelving and storage areas.
+This material is exceptionally sturdy as well, and you can use this excellent material for shelving and storage areas.

 People from all around the world use non-stick pans for their day-to-day cooking.
-Non-stick cookware is coated with Teflon; a synthetic chemical made up of fluorine and carbon atoms.
+Non-stick cookware is coated with Teflon, a synthetic chemical of fluorine and carbon atoms.

 This Teflon coating provides a non-stick, non-reactive, and frictionless surface, and these help in flipping pancakes, turning sausages, and frying eggs without sticking to the bottom.

-With some other pans, you need to put some fat or oil to prevent the food from sticking to the surface, but a non-stick pan does not require it.
-Non-stick cookware is easy to clean because the food residues do not stick to the pan’s surface.
+With other pans, you need to put some fat or oil to prevent the food from sticking to the surface, but a non-stick pan does not require it.
+Non-stick cookware is easy to clean because the food residues do not adhere to the pan’s surface.

 Cast Iron Cookware Have a Few Applications

-People prefer to use cast iron cookware as it can withstand and maintain a high temperature.
+People prefer to use cast iron cookware to withstand and maintain a high temperature.
 Cast iron cookware is the best option for long-cooking dishes like stews or braised dishes.
 You can use a cast-iron skillet for frying potatoes or star fries.

 Stainless Steel Cookware is safe

-According to the research work, stainless steel is considered a safe material for food contact.
+According to the research, stainless steel is considered a safe material for food contact.
 The risk is minimal until you use poorly made stainless steel cookware.
 In that case, the cookware may leach a small amount of nickel into food.

-High-quality stainless steel has varied features and are much safer to use in comparison to low-quality materials.
-The stainless-steel cookware provides a heat-resisting surface, do not react with food, flake, or not even leach harmful chemicals into food.
+High-quality stainless steel has varied features and is much safer to use than low-quality materials.
+The stainless steel cookware provides a heat-resisting surface that does not react with food, flake, or not even leaches harmful chemicals into food.
 Stainless steel is professional-grade cookware or utensils at affordable prices.

 Cooking in non-stick cookware is safe and healthy.
 But it becomes unsafe when your non-stick cookware gets overheated.
-When the temperature goes too high, the smaller chemical fragments are released, mixed with the food making the nonstick cookware a bit risky.
+When the temperature goes too high, the smaller chemical fragments are released, mixed with the food making the non-stick cookware a little risky.

-If the Teflon of the non-stick cookware is heated more than 600 degrees, it releases fumes dangerous for health.
-But normally we cook at 400 degrees in regular cooking.
-Thus, no need to be worried about it.
+If the Teflon of the non-stick cookware is heated more than 300 degrees Celsius, it releases fumes dangerous for health.
+But we usually cook below 200 degrees Celsius in regular cooking, and thus, no need to be worried about it.

 Ease of Cleaning and Maintenance

-You need to wash stainless steel cookware with simple warm, soapy water along with ¼ cup of vinegar to remove traces of manufacturing oils.
+You need to wash stainless steel cookware with warm, soapy water along with ¼ cup of vinegar to remove traces of manufacturing oils.
 Rinse the cookware thoroughly, then dry with a soft towel.
-For non-stick stainless-steel cookware, you need to wipe the oil with a soft cloth.
+For non-stick stainless steel cookware, you need to wipe the oil with a soft cloth.

-On the other hand, Non-stick cookware’s cleaning process is very simple.
+On the other hand, Non-stick cookware’s cleaning process is straightforward.
 Allow your non-stick cookware to cool completely before immersing in water.
 You have to take a few minutes to hand wash your non-stick pans in hot soapy water, rinse well and dry completely with a soft towel.

-You need to use a sponge, plastic scrub, or dishcloth for cleaning the pans for proper maintenance.
-You should not use scrubbers or harsh detergents, or cleansers.
+Use a sponge, plastic scrub, or dishcloth for cleaning the pans for proper maintenance.
+Never use abrasive scrubbers or harsh detergents and cleaners.

 Clean your cast iron cookware by hand.
 You can use soap and a pan scraper to clean the cookware.
 If any food is stuck on the pan base, a scraper can remove it.
-If you want to remove the stubborn grease, then simmer a little water and use the scraper after the pan has cooled.
+If you want to remove the stubborn grease, then simmer a little water and use the scraper after cooling the pan.

-- Stainless Steel Cookware: The cost of a stainless-steel cookware set ranges from a minimum of Rs.
-900 to over 5000.
+- Stainless Steel Cookware: The cost of stainless steel cookware set ranges from a minimum of ₹900 to over ₹5000.

-- Cast Iron Cookware: The cast iron cookware from a minimum of Rs.
-500 to over 2000.
+- Cast Iron Cookware: The cast iron cookware from a minimum of ₹500 to over ₹2000.

 Ease To Use

 Stainless steel cookware is very simple to use.
-You have to keep in mind that the use of metal utensils will leave scratches at some point in time.
+You have to keep in mind that using metal utensils will leave scratches at some point in time.
 Though it will not affect cooking, it will affect the appearance.
 If you want to maintain your cookware’s pristine finish and polished look, it is recommended to avoid sharp or harsh material to use while cleaning the cookware.

 Non-stick cookware means easy to handle and less work to maintain.
 It is easy to use because of less sticking of food, less mess, and lesser clean up.
 It is better to avoid using non-stick sprays because they cause an invisible build-up that impairs the non-stick release.
 Thus, the food will stick to the cookware.

-Cast Iron Cookware is also very simple to use.
-After cooking:
+Cast Iron Cookware is also straightforward to use.
+After cooking-